 Medically supervised detoxification can help you safely manage the physical effects of addiction.

-Structured, 24-hour care is available at Henry Ford Maplegrove Center, our adults-only residential (inpatient) facility.
+Structured, 24-hour care for up to 30 days is available at Henry Ford Maplegrove Center, our adults-only residential (inpatient) facility.

 Our comprehensive addiction assessment and diagnosis